Vancouver, British Columbia

 TELUS’ Corporate Real Estate team simply engaged Green Standards to achieve its goals across all of its offices.
 TELUS was also able to recommend community partners for donation, further aligning Green Standards’ work with the broader corporate social responsibility goals for which the company is known.

-Since 2012, TELUS and Green Standards have collaborated on 18 office decommissions in Vancouver, Calgary, Toronto, Mississauga, London, Hamilton, Montreal and Halifax, with more planned in 2021.
+Since 2012, TELUS and Green Standards have collaborated on dozens of office decommissions in Vancouver, Calgary, Toronto, Mississauga, London, Hamilton, Montreal and Halifax, with more planned in 2022.